aws-samples/devlab-serverless-sentiment-analysis/README.md

 First, login to AWS Console.
-Choose us-west-2 region.
+Choose **us-west-2 region**.
 For this lab, we'll use the AWS Cloud 9 web-based IDE to run few CLI commands to reset environment

 # Step 1 : Reset environment.
 * Navigate to the AWS Cloud 9 web console